JianfeiJ/JianfeiJ.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# 👋 Welcome
-I am a PhD Candidate at the University of Science and Technology Beijing advised by <a href="https://scholar.google.com/citations?user=32hwVLEAAAAJ&hl=zh-CN">Prof. Huimin Ma</a>.
+I am a second-year PhD student at the University of Science and Technology Beijing advised by <a href="https://scholar.google.com/citations?user=32hwVLEAAAAJ&hl=zh-CN">Prof. Huimin Ma</a>.

 My research interest includes 3D Reconstruction especially on Multi-View Stereo and Gaussian Splatting.

+Feel free to contact me via Email if you are interested in discussing or collaborating with me.

 # 🔥 News
 - *2025.09*: &nbsp;🎉🎉 MVSMamba has been accepted by NeurIPS 2025.